commercialhaskell/stack/doc/install_and_upgrade.md

 === "macOS"

+    macOS does not come with all the tools required for software development but a collection of useful tools, known as the Xcode Command Line Tools, is readily available.
+That collection is provided with Xcode (Apple’s integrated development environment) and can also be obtained from Apple separately from Xcode.
+The collection also includes the macOS SDK (software development kit).
+The macOS SDK provides header files for macOS APIs.

+    If you use a command that refers to a common Xcode Command Line Tool and the Xcode Command Line Tools are not installed, macOS may prompt you to install the Xcode Command Line Tools.

+    macOS also comes with a command line tool, `xcode-select`, that can be used to obtain the Xcode Command Line Tools.
+Command `xcode-select --print-path` to print the path to the currently selected (active) developer directory.
+If the directory does not exist, or is empty, then the Xcode Command Line Tools are not installed.

+    If the Xcode Command Line Tools are not installed, command `xcode-select --install` to open a user interface dialog to request automatic installation of the tools.

+    An upgrade of macOS may sometimes require the existing Xcode Command Line Tools to be uninstalled and an updated version of the tools to be installed.
+The existing tools can be uninstalled by deleting the directory reported by `xcode-select --print-path`.

     From late 2020, Apple began a transition from Mac computers with Intel processors (Intel-based Mac) to
     [Mac computers with Apple silicon](https://support.apple.com/en-gb/HT211814).